Eve Adams: Controversies

+From 2014, Adams was embroiled in a controversy over her attempt to secure the Conservative nomination for Oakville North-Burlington with the help of her partner Dimitri Soudas, then the Director of Communications to Canadian Prime Minister Stephen Harper, even though Soudas was prohibited from doing so.
+The scandal led to Soudas's dismissal and Adams's crossing of the floor in 2015.

 After Adams crossed to the Liberals, the CPC claims they notified Adams that she would not be allowed to run in the upcoming federal election.
 However, Adams was still answering questions in the House of Commons for the Prime Minister until she crossed the floor.
 Parliamentary Secretaries are personally appointed by the Prime Minister with a $16,500 pay raise.
 The PM shuffled Parliamentary Secretaries twice after Adams withdrew and did not demote her.
 Almost 100 Members of Parliament (MP) were not elevated from the backbench as was Adams.

-She also became the subject of controversy when she blocked the fuel pumps at a gas station over a dispute about the cost of a carwash for which she demanded a refund.

 Adams became involved in a nomination battle, in 2014, in the new Oakville North—Burlington riding, after her existing riding was split.
-Adams was accused by rivals of sending mail to voters outside her riding.
-House of Commons rules prohibit any of their parliamentary resources from being used for electoral campaigning.
-Both Adams and her rival, withdrew their candidacies.
+Both Adams and her rival withdrew their candidacies.